0xPolygon/devrel-docs/docs/agglayer/unified_liquidity.md

 2. Zigil will calculate the best way to send these tokens.
 Since the vault is on BobChain, Zigil will send 8000 from Ethereum to BobChain, and then 9000 on BobChain to a BobChain vault.
-3. Once the chain proofs are all verified and validated, AggLayer will make sure the bundled transactions are executed in the correct order, again atomically.
+3. Once the chain proofs are all verified and validated, Zigil (or another entity, like the target chain or the dapp which monitors the cross chain transactions to pick up the claiming process on the target chain) will make sure the bundled transactions are executed in the correct order, again atomically.
 First, the 8000 AggTokens on Ethereum will be burnt, and then minted on BobChain.
 The minted tokens will then be sent to Bob.
 Then the whole balance of 9000 tokens will be sent to the BobChain vault.
 These are 3 transactions on 2 chains, all bundled together and executed and proven one by one.
 4. First, the proof that an 8k burn on Ethereum will be successful is generated.
    Then, the proof that the 8k mint on BobChain will succeed is generated, and depends on the previous proof.
 Finally, the proof of the previous two